evansd/screenshotter/README.md

    [OpenPrescribing](https://github.com/ebmdatalab/openprescribing)
    application;
- * it's robust against temporary failures, so the embedded charts stay up even if our application has issues.
+ * it's robust against temporary failures, so the embedded charts stay up even if our application has issues;
+ * it has the nice side-effect of providing a full public history of exactly what the embedded content was at any given point in time.

 Most importantly though, it degrades gracefully in the face of long-term
 failure: eventually we'll make changes to the site which mean this